vikashcool1991/react-ts-autocomplete/README.md

 - **Pure React Implementation**: No third-party libraries are used for state management or UI components.
 - Built with React and TypeScript for type safety and scalability.
 - Modular and reusable components.
+- **Test coverage**: Includes comprehensive unit and integration tests to ensure the functionality and reliability of the application.
+The tests are written using [Jest](https://jestjs.io/).
+- **Accessibility**: Includes general accessibility features like `Semantic HTML`, `Keyboard Navigation`, `ARIA Roles and Attributes`.

 ## Installation